Skip to main content

 Vibro

-Vibro weapons are extremely loud when active.
+Vibro weapons are extremely loud while active.

 Warheads